NCD-RisC/ncdrisc-methods/README.md

 # NCD-RisC methods for analysing global NCD risk factor data
-This repository hosts documetns in relation to the methods used for the global pooling analyses by the NCD Risk Factor Collaboration
+This repository hosts documents in relation to the methods used for the global pooling analyses by the NCD Risk Factor Collaboration

 ## Data processing